MayCXC/COWOL/README.md

 Docker with `masterthemainframe/ansible:latest`, VSCode with Zowe explorer, and a terminal with Zowe CLI and any superset of the Bourne shell.

 ## INSTALLATION
 Start by [clicking here](https://github.com/mayhd3/COWOL/archive/main.zip) to download the COWOL VSCode workspace.
-Extract it and copy its contents into the `masterthemainframe/ansible` container from ANSB2:
+Extract it and copy its contents into the `masterthemainframe/ansible` container from ANSB2, `suspicious_noyce` was the name of my container:

 ```
 unzip COWOL-main.zip
+docker cp COWOL-main suspicious_noyce:/root/
+exec -it suspicious_noyce sh
+cp COWOL-main/* .
 ```

 Alternatively, copy the project structure from `masterthemainframe/ansible` into this repository in an environment that can run the playbooks:

 ```
+unzip COWOL-main.zip
+cd COWOL-main
+docker cp suspicious_noyce:/root/group_vars .
+docker cp suspicious_noyce:/root/inventory .
+docker cp suspicious_noyce:/root/.ansible/collections/ansible_collections/ .
 ```

-Finally, open the workspace in VSCode, either by attaching to the `masterthemainframe/ansible` container, or by opening the folder you copied the ansible project to.
+Finally, open the workspace in VSCode, either by attaching to the container, or by opening the folder you copied the ansible project into.

 ## INSTRUCTIONS
 You can run `source/fizzbuzz.cob` by pressing **ctrl + shift + B** and selecting **Run COBOL with default JCL**.